BugiardoLR/demo/README.md

 * The Response endpoint, located at http://localhost:8080/v1/data
   * Returns all the data saved in the database

 When running the application from an IDE some changes to the application properties has to be made in order for the application to         successfully connect to a local database and kafka.
-In the folder local, there is an docker-compose.yml file, that contains only kafka and a database, you can run it and change the following properties in demo/src/main/resources/application.properties
+In the folder _local_, there is an docker-compose.yml file, that contains kafka and a database, you can run it and change the following properties in demo/src/main/resources/application.properties

 # FOR LOCAL USE